jchwenger/pastiches/_posts/2018-06-15-computational-thoughts.md

 permalink: /computational-thoughts/
 ---

-An archive of posts written in the context of the Master's in Computational Arts at Goldsmiths College, University of London.
+An archive of posts written in the context of the Master's in Computational Arts at Goldsmiths College, University of London, academic year 2017-2018.

 {% include separators.html type='outer' %}

 ### 27 March, 00h29

 All resources for 'Wordlaces', including the final essay, the code files, and the texts, are to be found in [this GitHub repository](https://github.com/jchwenger/Wordlaces).

+{% include video id='ERibwqs9p38' provider='youtube' %}

 {% include separators.html type='outer' %}